 - What do companies like Ford, GM, BMW and others have as their self-driving car timelines?

 - What have the major automakers invested in their self-driving initiatives, in terms of internal investment and acquisitions?

-In this article, we set out to collect the facts and CEO quotes to determine the self-driving timelines of the world’s 11 larges automakers.
-All businesses and industries will be impacted by the impending transitions in autonomous vehicle tech, and we aimed to put the most relevant facts together for business leaders and auto enthusiasts alike.
+In this article, we do just that—laying out research and CEO quotes to determine the self-driving timelines of the world’s 11 largest automakers.
+All businesses and industries will be impacted by the impending transitions in autonomous vehicle tech, and we aim to put the most relevant facts together for business leaders and auto enthusiasts alike.

 First, we’ll break down what “self-driving” means (in it’s 5 different levels of autonomy).
 The rest of the article will be an ordered list of the 11 top automakers, followed by their predictions, executive quotes, and any noteworthy financial data about their self-driving initiatives.